Skip to main content Skip to local navigation

 Career Exploration and Planning

-• There exist a variety of versatile career options for postdoctoral researchers.
-Learning the tools required to evaluate career options, and the skills needed to enter those careers, will greatly assist your transition efforts.
+There exist a variety of versatile career options for those with advanced degrees.
+Learning the tools required to evaluate career options, and the skills needed to enter those careers, will help you transition to new opportunities.

 Communication

-• An important aspect of the expertise one acquires as part of graduate study or postdoctoral research is the ability to effectively communicate information through writing and other mediums.
+An important aspect of the expertise one refines as part of postdoctoral research is the ability to effectively communicate information through writing and other mediums.
 What are some techniques for improving written and oral communication to professional colleagues or to laypersons?

 Health and Wellness